tanthanh85/network-automation-course/modules/02_concurrency/lab2.md

 - You practiced both **multithreading** and **asyncio** for real use cases
 - You learned how to manage device access, simulate logs, and improve script execution speed

-➡️ Next Step: Prepare for **Module 3: Using Netmiko for Real Device Automation**